-New siding can completely transform the look of your home, but picking the right color combination can be a daunting task.
+New siding can completely transform the look of your home, but picking the right house color scheme can be a daunting task.
+There are dozens, no hundreds, of siding colors and it can be such an exciting but stressful task to find the right one.
 Here are some tips to narrow your options and achieve the look you want.

 House Siding Colors Ideas